 How your child’s life will be after a birth injury depends on the severity and type of injury.
 However, all children with lasting consequences of a birth injury will have challenges and parents will have to provide extra care and assistance for that child.
 One of the first choices you will have to make as a parent is how to provide care.
 Some parents choose to leave work and stay home, while others may hire health care workers to assist them at home.

 A child living with the consequences of a birth injury may have physical impairments or developmental delays.
 This may mean that you will need to prepare your home for a child that needs assistive devices or that will need to use a wheelchair.
-With developmental delays or cognitive impairments your child will require special educational interventions.
+With developmental delays or cognitive impairments, your child will require special educational interventions.
 The earlier you start these, the better the results will be.

 Social interactions and support will also be important for you, your child, and the whole family.
-Socializing for a disabled child is not as easy as it is for other children and parents and the child often need social support to cope with the daily challenges.
+Socializing for a disabled child is not as easy as it is for other children and parents and the child often needs social support to cope with the daily challenges.
 Find friends and family who can be there for you when you need them and who will befriend your child and help him or her practice good social skills.
-Some parents may hesitate to bring their disabled children to community or other social events, but doing so is important.
+Some parents may hesitate to bring their disabled children to a community or other social events, but doing so is important.

 Seeking Legal Assistance

 The worse the prognosis is for your child with a birth injury, the more you may be motivated to seek justice if you feel that your child’s injury was preventable.
 Too many birth injuries are caused by medical malpractice and negligence.
 If your doctor failed to perform a Cesarean section, for instance, even though there were signs your labor would be complicated, or if your doctor used forceps too forcefully and damaged your child’s skull, you may have a strong legal case.